• Skip to main content

 The importance of budgeting is to make sure you are living within your means and have the ability to pay for your expenses.

-If debt is a part of your life, then you are able to pay off debt faster.
+If debt is a part of your life, then you are able to pay off debt faster by knowing where you spend money (and specifically what is worth spending money on).
 If you are debt-free, then you can continue paying in cash rather than racking up debt.

 By moving towards a budget, then the foundation is laid to build a solid money journey.